-Perhaps with a new vintage just around the corner it might be good use of a rainy day to give the old gal a little TLC, by way of a routine service?
+Perhaps as we start a New Year we should be making a resolution to give the old gal a little TLC, by way of a routine service.

-Whilst we're at the front end it's also a good time to give the air cleaner a check.
-This will normally be a cartridge type, and is normally accessed by undoing a number of clips and removing the filter element.
-If it's very heavily soiled treat the tractor to a replacement, but if it's not too bad, blow the filter out with an air-line to remove most of the dust.
+Whilst we are at the front end it's also a good time to give the air cleaner a check.
+This will normally be a cartridge type, which is normally accessed by undoing a number of clips and removing the filter element.
+If it's very heavily soiled, treat the tractor to a replacement, but if it's not too bad, blow the filter out with an air-line to remove most of the dust.
 Once she's spotless pop it back in.

-Also in the engine department, we need to ensure that the tractor is receiving a fresh supply of clean fuel.
-At this point it's worth mentioning that a tractor doesn't like water in the fuel, particularly when using modern fuels with ultra- low sulphur content, that have very limited lubrication properties.
+Also in the engine department we need to ensure the tractor is receiving a fresh supply of clean fuel.
+At this point it's worth mentioning that a tractor doesn't like water in the fuel, particularly when using modern fuels with ultra-low sulphur content, that have very limited lubrication properties.

 Moving back down the tractor we now need to look at the area of the gearbox/transmission.
 This area converts the output of the engine into useable power that can be transmitted to the ground.
-Inside is normally a selection of shaft gears and clutches that need a regular supply of fresh clean oil.
+Inside is normally a selection of shafts gears and clutches that need a regular supply of fresh clean oil.
 The service schedule will say change every 1000 hours, but some tractors in lifestyle situations may only run up 150 hours a year - so the transmission oil should be changed on an annual basis.

 To change the oil, firstly run the tractor for about 15 minutes and get it up to operating temperature.